nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <em>Employee List</em>
 </p>

-This shows the whole employee list with basic information such as _Name_, _Employee ID_, _Department_ and their respective tags highlighted in blue.
+This shows the whole employee list with their basic information such as _Name_, _Employee ID_, _Department_ and their respective tags highlighted in blue.

 This will come in handy if: